jothepro/doxygen-awesome-css/README.md

 ## Features

-- Clean, modern design.
+- 🌈 Clean, modern design.
-- Heavily customizable by changing just CSS-variables.
+- 🚀 Heavily customizable by changing just CSS-variables.
-- No changes to the HTML structure of Doxygen required.
+- 🧩 No changes to the HTML structure of Doxygen required.
-- improved mobile usability.
+- 📱 improved mobile usability.
+- 🌘 dark mode support!

 ## Installation

 Copy the `css` files from this repository into your project or add this repository as submodule and check out the latest release: